aj-enns/microsoft.devcenter/devbox-with-customized-image-tf/README.md

 ## Important Notes

+### Network Connectivity Requirements

+**NAT Gateway for Outbound Connectivity**: This configuration includes a NAT Gateway by default to provide secure outbound internet connectivity.
+This is **required** for:
+- Azure DevCenter network health checks
+- Connectivity to Azure Active Directory
+- Access to Windows 365 and DevCenter service endpoints
+- Software updates and telemetry

+The NAT Gateway is enabled by default (`enable_nat_gateway = true`).
+If you have an existing outbound connectivity solution (e.g., Azure Firewall), you can disable it by setting `enable_nat_gateway = false` in your `terraform.tfvars`.

+**Important**: Without proper outbound connectivity, the network connection health check will fail, and you won't be able to create Dev Box pools.

 ### Image Creation with Packer

 This configuration now uses **Packer** instead of Azure Image Builder for creating custom images.
 This provides better infrastructure-as-code practices and more flexibility.